nntoan/magallanes-magento2/README.md

 Options:
   - flags (optional): all options and agruments you would like to pass to this command.
 Eg: "en_AU en_US --exclude-theme=Magento/luma"
+  - timeout (optional): Use to set timeout for the command can be on the server (default is 120).

 #### magento/config-dump